thomaslaurenson/SecureMilkCarton/README.md

 The primary action the script performs is depicted in the following code snippet:

 ```
-cat ~/SecureMilkCarton/securemilk/database/securemilk_db.sql | mysql -u root -p
+cat ~/SecureMilkCarton/securemilkcarton/database/securemilkcarton_db.sql | mysql -u root -p
 ```

-This line of code prints the contents of `securemilk_db.sql` file containing the database contents, and pipes the content into the `mysql` command which populates the database.
+This line of code prints the contents of `securemilkcarton_db.sql` file containing the database contents, and pipes the content into the `mysql` command which populates the database.

 ### How to delete and recreate database

-Similar to creating the database, you can also recreate the database using the same `securemilk_db.sql` file.
-However, be warned... this script drops the entire `securemilk` database and all entries.
+Similar to creating the database, you can also recreate the database using the same `securemilkcarton_db.sql` file.
+However, be warned... this script drops the entire `securemilkcarton` database and all entries.
 If you have made any modifications to the database contents, this information will be lost.

-Recreating the datadase can be automated using the `recreate_db.sh` script provided in the `SecureMilkCarton/securemilk/databases` folder.
+Recreating the datadase can be automated using the `recreate_db.sh` script provided in the `SecureMilkCarton/securemilkcarton/databases` folder.
 Simply run the script using the following command (the following instructions assumes for have the repo in your home folder):

 ```
-cd ~/SecureMilkCarton/securemilk/databases
+cd ~/SecureMilkCarton/securemilkcarton/databases
 ./create_db.sh
 ```